1. League Fees

 Church-based Player: A player who consistently attends the team’s stated church and campus — meaning, the player must attend at least 75% of (or 3 out of every 4) services at the stated church that is offered on Sunday morning, or an equivalent service on a different day/time.
 This excludes other ministries that a church may offer such as fellowships, small groups, Alpha, etc.

 ‘Other Church’ Player: A player who consistently attends a church other than the team’s stated church.
-Again, this means that the player must attend at least 75% of (or 3 out of every 4) services at the stated church.
-If the player’s own church already has a team in the league, they must play on said team.
-If the team’s roster is full, a special request for exception will have to be made to the league.
-Please contact the league for further inquiry.
+This means that the player must attend at least 75% of (or 3 out of every 4) services at the stated church.
+Players may be allowed to join any team under this category, even if the player’s own church already has a team in the league.
+However, teams must not exceed the maximum number (2) of “Other Church” players.

 Import Player: A player who does not attend, or attends below 75% of (or less than 3 out of every 4) services at the team’s stated church or any other Christian church.